gateio/gateapi-go/docs/SpotApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    status := "status_example" // string - Only list the orders with this status
+    status := "status_example" // string - Only list the orders with this status.

     result, _, err := client.SpotApi.ListSpotPriceTriggeredOrders(ctx, status, nil)
     if err != nil {